jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_collect_identifiers_from_comments_and_strings` option

-When this option is set to `1`, ICM's identifier completer will also collect identifiers from strings and comments.
+When this option is set to `1`, iCM's identifier completer will also collect identifiers from strings and comments.
 Otherwise, the text in comments and strings will be ignored.